sunny-fish/AnimatedTransitionsDemos/README.md

 This app shows how to create animated transitions between view controllers in a UINavigationController stack.
 It also shows how to give the responsibility for the animations to the view controllers.

+Thanks to Kenney Vleugels, Kenney (www.kenney.nl), for the Racing Pack artwork.